jtsage/TDTracX/README.md

 If you find this especially useful, or make a ton of money off this though, please drop me a line as I would love to see what you have put together.
 Also, if you use this code as a basis of a new project, I would also like to see what you come up with.

+### Installation

+## The Demo

+If you want to run your own version of the demo, you can run the 'DemoReset' shell script.
+(This is totally destructive to the PRODUCTION database - you have been warned.)

+To run it, you will need to be able to read and understand the php file, located at:

+/src/Shell/DemoResetShell.php